 Vocational nurse cohorts: Reject the null (t=3.807, p=.003).
 There is a difference in means between the experimental group and the comparison groups with the experimental vocational nursing group posting overall higher grades than did the comparison group (CI: .0676835 to .2533365).
 Associate degree nursing cohort: Reject the null (t=3.604, p=.001).
 There is a difference in means between the experimental group and the comparison groups (a negative direction), with a mean difference of: -.06932070, (CI: -.1085514 to -.0300900).

 Conclusion: The mean differences between the vocational nurse experimental and comparison cohorts were statistically significant at p=.003, with an effect size of .63.
 The associate degree nursing cohort demonstrated no statistical significance (p=.001) with an effect size of .53.
 Due to a negative direction in means which is explained by the presence of confounding variables in the associate degree experimental cohort.

 Recommendations: Small pilot study significant findings indicates need for further research in the area of study strategies for Latino nursing students.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Montez-Ochoa, Virginia, "The Twenty-Four Three Study Plan: Increasing Hispanic and Latino Student Nurse Success" (2015).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 729.